bypb0307/cppTest/README.md

-this is a cpp test project
+this is a cpp test project of me